oriolvalles-gif/DIAGRAM/src/tools/mdBook.md

 For creating PlantUML diagrams a plugin for mdBook is needed.
 - Download the `mdbook-plantuml.exe` from [https://github.com/sytsereitsma/mdbook-plantuml/releases](https://github.com/sytsereitsma/mdbook-plantuml/releases).
 - copy this file to the location of the mdbook executable.
-The path you have just added in the instructions above.
+The directory location you have just added to the `PATH` in the instructions above.